WanxiaJaneYang/BLOCK14PG/tests/Readme.md

 3. git clone https://github.com/google/googletest.git if the folder is still empty after pull
 4. run:
   ```
-cd googletest/build  //mkdir build if no 'build' folder
+cd googletest/build  // mkdir build if no 'build' folder
-cmake .. // only needed when first loading and after adding new cpp/h file
+cmake ../..          // only needed when first loading
+                     // and after adding new cpp/h file
 make                 // any time after editing existing cpp/h file
 ./validInputTests
 ./invalidInputTests  // optional
   ```
 #### For test cases worker:
 1. put your test case in valid_test_cases folder or invalid_test_cases folder